beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $book>>
 ```

 The `look` action takes only one value which is the text to display when activated on the object.
-The words `examine` and `check` will also activate this action.
+The words `examine`, `see`, and `check` will also activate this action.

 #### Take